 These are all very important steps that you need to implement in order to succeed.
 In the meantime, you can start a podcast.
 There are several reasons why podcasts are so popular nowadays.

 Yes, that’s right.
-Ask any successful blogger how much time they put in. learned that writing something is more difficult than speaking – even if it’s an email from a client who wants to describe something to me, he prefers to call.
+Ask any successful blogger how much time they put in.
+I learned that writing something is more difficult than speaking – even if it’s an email from a client who wants to describe something to me, he prefers a call.
 Also, even for a professional writer (I don’t include myself here), a blank page can be daunting.
 But again, if you have expertise on something, speaking about it will come naturally.
 It’s also the human touch of it.

-You don’t want to have a shady image (as in not bright enough) or your audio to sound like you’re in the toilet (as to many videos on YouTube do).
-That being said, you’ll be surprised by what high-quality audio and image a simple phone can produce nowadays.
+You don’t want to have a shady image (as in not bright enough) or your audio to sound like you’re in the washroom (as many videos on YouTube do).
+That being said, you’ll be surprised by what high-quality audio and image a simple smartphone (that you already have) can produce nowadays.
 Don’t be scared to embrace technology, but most importantly, don’t let the fact that you might not have the proper equipment delay you from taking action today.

-- From a podcast you can repurpose content in multiple ways:
+From a podcast you can repurpose content in multiple ways:

-- Small chunks of audio for preview to push on Social Media.
+Small chunks of audio for preview to push on Social Media.

-- The transcript can easily be turned into text content for a blog post – you can use a service like Rev.com where you can upload the audio and get the transcript in no time.
-I have been using lately Otter.ai, a service that does the same thing but for free (up to a limit of characters, more than enough for a single podcast per week).
+The transcript can easily be turned into text content for a blog post – you can use a service like Rev.com where you can upload the audio and get the transcript in no time.
+I have been using Otter.ai lately, a service that does the same thing but for free (up to a limit of characters, more than enough for a single podcast per week).

-These are just some basics bullet points why I recommend starting a podcast for your business.
+These are just some basic bullet points why I recommend starting a podcast for your business.
 Even if you think you’re not ready, you could start by listening to others and do what they do.